 - Fodor's Choice

 Also called stand-up paddle surfing or paddleboarding, stand-up paddling is the "comeback kid" of surf sports; you stand on a longboard and paddle out with a canoe oar.
 While paddleboarding requires even more balance and coordination than regular surfing, it is still accessible to just about every skill level.
 Most surf schools now offer stand-up paddle lessons.

 The fun thing about stand-up paddling is that you can enjoy it whether the surf is good or the water is flat.
 However, as with all water sports, it's important to read the environment and be attentive.
 Look at the sky and assess the wind by how fast the clouds are moving.
 Take note of where the whitecaps are going.
 Always point the nose of your board perpendicular to the wave.
 Because of the size and speed of a longboard, stand-up paddling can be dangerous to you and those around you, so lessons are highly recommended.

 Maui Surfer Girls.
-Owner and bonafide waterwoman Dustin Tester is known as Mama D to the girls she mentors.
-While the company started with surf camps, it also offers co-ed stand-up paddle lessons.
-Locations vary on wind conditions but is usually at beginner-friendly Ukumehame Beach or Thousand Peaks.
+Owner and bona fide waterwoman Dustin Tester is known as Mama D to the girls she mentors.
+The company started with surf camps, and now also offers co-ed stand-up paddle lessons.
+Locations vary, depending on wind conditions, but you'll most likely go to beginner-friendly Ukumehame Beach or Thousand Peaks.
 The lesson includes some history of the ancient sport, gear, and refreshments after the paddle.
 Lessons begin at $100, with an extra $20 charge for instruction by Dustin, who is accompanied by her dog, Luna.
-P.O.
-Box 1058, Puunene, HI, 96784.
 808/214–0606. www.mauisurfergirls.com.